MiBiPreT/mibiscreen/docs/introduction/introduction.md

 **Numerical simulation** can provide valuable knowledge on the processes occurring on site, like groundwater flow and contaminant transport including geo-chemical processes like adsorption and biodegradation.
 Combining simulations on groundwater flow, contaminant transport and chemical reactions allows making predictions on amounts, locations and time scales of biodegradation as well as measures of bioremediation.
 A combination of (statistical) data-analysis of observational data with predictions by numerical simulations, is a promising option for decision support on bioremediation for field sites.

-The purpose of this package is to process, analyse and visualize biogeochemical and hydrogeological (field) data relevant for biodegredation and bioremediation. `mibiret` is the central repository within the GitHub organization MiBiPreT for data handling, basic data analysis and diagnostic plotting.
+The **purpose** of this package is to process, analyse and visualize biogeochemical and hydrogeological (field) data relevant for biodegredation and bioremediation. `mibiscreen` is the central repository within the GitHub organization MiBiPreT for data handling, basic data analysis and diagnostic plotting.

 ## MIBIREM

 [MIBIREM - Innovative technological toolbox for bioremediation](https://www.mibirem.eu/) is a EU funded consortium project by 12 international partners all over Europe working together to develop an *Innovative technological toolbox for bioremediation*.
 The project will develop molecular methods for the monitoring, isolation, cultivation and subsequent deposition of whole microbiomes.
 The toolbox will also include the methodology for the improvement of specific microbiome functions, including evolution and enrichment.
 The performance of selected microbiomes will be tested under real field conditions.
-The `mibipret` package is part of this toolbox.
+The `mibiscreen` package is part of this toolbox.

 ## Bioremediation